 Asbury Park in Monmouth County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 13.017′ N, 74° 0.467′ W. Marker is in Asbury Park, New Jersey, in Monmouth County.
-Marker is on Cookman Avenue near Grand Avenue.
-Located exactly at the intersection of Cookman and Grand Avenues.
+40° 13.409′ N, 73° 59.932′ W. Marker is in Asbury Park, New Jersey, in Monmouth County.
+Marker can be reached from the intersection of Ocean Avenue and 5th Avenue, on the right when traveling north.
+Located on the Asbury Park Boardwalk.
 Touch for map.
-Marker is in this post office area: Asbury Park NJ 07712, United States of America.
+Marker is at or near this postal address: 1300 Ocean Avenue, Asbury Park NJ 07712, United States of America.
 Touch for directions.